 The submission uses entirely default parameters values, listed below and the analysis takes roughly 8 minutes.
 The results, accessible without registration, are available at https://binf.uta.fi/vipie/results.html?key=haVZuv070b

-Please note that usage of this dataset is solely for VIPIE testing and any other usage or reference requires explicit consent.
+Please note that usage of this dataset is solely for Vipie testing and any other usage or reference requires explicit consent.

 The final section of this guide contains an advanced use case that was included as demo results in our manuscript.
 The 11 samples originate from Human Microbiome Project, DNA Bank of Japan and in house metagenomics projects.
 The samples have different sampled sources forming natural group assignments and used to highlight population profiles.
 While figures shown in this guide can be downloaded using the image download function, Vipie results are best accessed on a modern browser to take advantage of tool tips on mouse overs, drilling on clicks and sub searches.